SofaComplianceRobotics/docs-support/versioned_docs/version-v24.12/faq.md

     <summary>How can I change the legs on the robot?</summary>
     <aside>

-    Have a look at Emio’s [Hardware User Manual](https://www.notion.so/136582ce7d3a810aa99cdf5a5640ec86?pvs=21) for detailed instructions.
+    Have a look at Emio’s [User Manual](../EmioLabs/emio-hardware-user-manual) for detailed instructions.

     </aside>
 </details>